Background & Motivation

 Atomic Magnetometers

 Atomic magnetometers are sensitive detectors of magnetic fields, demonstrated to resolve down to tens of femtotesla which is comparable to the magnetic field generated by the human brain.
 This magnetometer is based on Nonlinear Magneto-Optical Rotation, where the presence of a magnetic field shifts the symmetric ground states of the atom in equal and opposite directions.
 Tuning a laser to this shifted atomic transition results in the rotation of the laser's linear polarization in the presence of the magnetic field (see Faraday Effect).
 In short, the rotation occurs due to the birefringent nature of the laser, and where the ground states shift oppositely in the magnetic field, as do the resonances of the left- and right-handed circular polarization components of the laser.
-Since the linear polarization is a combination of the circular components, the overall polarization of the laser will rotate by an amount linearly proportional the magnetic field experienced by the atoms.
+Since the linear polarization is a combination of the circular components, the overall polarization of the laser will rotate by an amount linearly proportional the magnetic field experienced by the atoms, demonstrated in (a).

 Using these images, we can extract the position, width, and total current of the charged particle beam with a single detector, where contemporary detection systems may include multiple devices to extract the same amount of information on the particle beam.
 While we don't have an accurate measure of the total loss of the electron beam through this detection medium, the approximate atom density of 1012 atoms per cm3 is negligible compared to the density of a solid wire of a harp scanner.

 We are able to market this detector for relativistic charged particle beams by exploiting the quantum memory, or coherence time, of the atoms.
-In this case, the atom will recall the passing charged particle long enough for the photodetecting hardware to capture, and thus renders the accelerating energy of the particle beam irrelevant for beam profiling.
+In this case, the atom will recall the passing charged particle long enough for the hardware to capture, and thus renders the accelerating energy of the particle beam irrelevant for beam profiling.
 To be able to extract the 3D profile of the charged particle beam in 3 dimensions, the detector can be upscaled to include a second probe laser propagating perpendicular to both the existing probe laser and the electron beam.
 In this case it is possible to extract real-time particle beam diagnostics in 3 dimensions as a tool for high energy particle experiments.